 What they’ve taught me: the diet that seems to work best for most people is one that’s made up of whole, unprocessed plant foods, with occasional additions of fish and organic, grass-fed or pastured animal products.
 It’s a flexible diet, non-dogmatic in its approach, in which every meal becomes an intuitive, body-driven choice.

-I have been synthesizing my training in the food and nutrition arena with about 25 years of spiritual practices, embodiment trainings and body-mind therapies.
+I have been synthesizing my training in the food and nutrition arena with more than 25 years of spiritual practices, embodiment trainings and body-mind therapies.
 These include studies with Geneen Roth (author of Women, Food and God), Evelyn Tribole’s Intuitive Eating programs, and Marc David’s Food Psychology training.
 My background also includes degree programs in natural medicine, Macrobiotics, Shiatsu, and Asian food and nutrition systems.
-I have also studied and am certified in a number of embodiment and mindful movement studies, including martial arts, dance and 20 years of professional training in yoga, meditation and pranayama (breathwork) practices.
+I have also studied and am certified in a number of embodiment and mindful movement practices, including martial arts, dance and 20 years of professional training in yoga, meditation and pranayama (breathwork).

 I use all of these in my consulting practice, my teaching and my writing, to help people explore what to eat—which foods and dietary practices work best for them—as well as how they eat: the emotional or spiritual drives behind eating patterns, addictions and behaviors.
 It’s an approach that combines the facts about nutrition with the art of mindful eating, the cultivation of a deep, intuitive body awareness, and a curiosity about the underlying, emotional messages that drive cravings and eating patterns.